mikechen66/C-Program-Language/C-Standard-Library/C-Standard-Library-glibc-v2.33/Readme.md

 ## Introduction

 The GNU C Library version 2.33 is now available.
-The term "glibc" is commonly used as a shorthand for the "gnu standard C library.
+The term "glibc" is commonly used as a shorthand for the "gnu standard C library".
 The GNU C Library is used as *the* C library in the GNU system and in GNU/Linux systems, as well as many other systems that use Linux as the kernel.
 The GNU C Library is primarily designed to be a portable and high performance C library.
 It follows all relevant standards including ISO C11 and POSIX.1-2017.
 It is also internationalized and has one of the most complete internationalization interfaces known.

 ## GNU C Library for Unix-like Systems